aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/deploy.rst

 follow steps in Installation Instructions

-Installation Instructions
+Installation Requeriments
 -------------------------

-This installation assumes that you have: - a kubernetes cluster running
+This installation assumes that you have:
+- a kubernetes cluster running
-- with 2 Node of CPU 4 and 16GB - kubectl installed - Chosen cloud Cli
+    - with 2 Node of CPU 4 and 16GB
+    - kubectl installed
-installed (gcloud or az) - A Domain Name Space - Not necessary for Azure
+- Chosen cloud Cli installed (gcloud or az)
+    - A Domain Name Space
+    -  Not necessary for Azure

 Required Packages
 -----------------

+The deployment requires the following packages:
+- Certificate Manager
+    - To handel and manage the creation of certificates
+    - Used in demo: cert-manager
+- Ingress Controller
+    - Used to create an entry point to thecluster through an external IP.
+    - Used in demo: Nginx Controller
+- Elastic
-The deployment requires the following packages: - Certificate Manager - To handel and manage the creation of certificates - Used in demo: cert-manager - Ingress Controller - Used to create an entry point to the cluster through an external IP. - Used in demo: Nginx Controller - Elastic - Used to deploy elastic on the kubernetes cluster - In order to deploy elastic, ``Elastic Cluster on Kubernetes (ECK)`` must be installed on the cluster.
+    - Used to deploy elastic on the kubernetes cluster
+    - In order to deploy elastic, ``Elastic Cluster on Kubernetes (ECK)`` must be installed on the cluster.
 To install ECK on the cluster, please follow the instructions provided on https://www.elastic.co/guide/en/cloud-on-k8s/master/k8s-deploy-eck.html

-- For more details about this elastic helm chart look at `elastic readme <./charts/elastic/README.md>`__ - Reflector - Used to reflect secrets across namespaces - Used in demo to share the DNS certificate to different namespace
+    - For more details about this elastic helm chart look at `elastic readme <./charts/elastic/README.md>`__
+- Reflector
+    - Used to reflect secrets across namespaces
+    - Used in demo to share the DNS certificate to different namespace

 The steps on how to install the required packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~